Shr3yash/OPEHS/README.md

-# Optimization of Piezoelectric Energy Harvesting Systems
+# Optimization of Piezoelectric Energy Harvesting Systems (Stun Shoe)

 This project aims to optimize the energy harvesting capability of piezoelectric systems embedded in shoes (Stun Shoe).
 By utilizing machine learning models, the system predicts optimal configurations and adjustments to maximize energy harvested from footfalls.
 The hardware collects data related to the energy output and factors influencing it, and the ML models analyze and optimize the process.

 ## Table of Contents
 - [Introduction](#introduction)